-- Strengthen NATO's Unity and Readiness: NATO must address vulnerabilities exposed by Russia's aggression against Ukraine and avoid escalating tensions. - Provide Unwavering Military Support to Ukraine in the Face of Aggression: Continue supporting Ukraine with both defensive and offensive military aid, ensuring it remains a robust partner in NATO's strategic defense. - Address Alliance's Fears: NATO must reshape its mindset by recognizing Ukraine as an asset to European security, not a liability.
-Ukraine, with its largest and most capable military in Europe, already contributes significantly to NATO's defense readiness, particularly in modern hybrid warfare.
-NATO should apply a forward-looking approach, integrating Ukraine as an indispensable part of its future security, and developing its defense capabilities as NATO's eastern flank stronghold.
-The Alliance already uses Ukraine's combat experience for NATO's operational effectiveness improvement. - Ensure European Defense Readiness: Strengthen Europe's ability to defend itself, including Ukraine, ideally with U.S. support but independently if necessary.
-Expand defense industry, increase defense spending to minimum 3 % or strategic 5% of GDP, boost European and Ukrainian defense production, expand procurement from the U.S. and allies, and strengthen deterrence capabilities.
+- Provide Unwavering Military Support to Ukraine in the Face of Aggression: Continue supporting Ukraine with both defensive and offensive military aid, ensuring it remains a robust partner in European strategic defense. - Enhance European countries preparedness and defensive posture in cooperation with Ukraine: European NATO-members must recognize Ukraine as an asset to European security, not a liability.
+Ukraine, with its largest and most capable military in Europe, already contributes significantly to European defense readiness, particularly in modern hybrid warfare.
+European allies and NATO partner countries should apply a forward-looking approach, integrating Ukraine as an indispensable part of the global security architecture, and developing its defense capabilities as Europe's eastern flank stronghold.